naturalis/naturalis-galaxy-tutorials/README.md

 The output is displayed in the Galaxy history panel.
 ![History panel trimmed primers](https://github.com/JasperBoom/naturalis-galaxy-tutorial/blob/master/src/HistoryPanelPrimerTrimmingFull.png)

+A alternative from trimming of primers is the ´Trim primers” tool also under “**Processing Tools**”.
+This tool can search for the specific primer sequences and trim based on presence of primers.

 ### Step 4:
 Run a sequence analysis.
 With the universal ITS primers trimmed off, the reads are ready for a sequence analyzer.